craws/OpenAtlas/install/upgrade/upgrade.md

 ### 7.8.0 to 7.9.0
 7.9.0.sql is needed but will be taken care of by the database upgrade script.

+In this version the following folders, including all sub folders and files,

+    openatlas/uploads/
+    openatlas/export/
+    openatlas/processed_images/

+have to be moved manually to

+    files/

+E.g.

+    # mv openatlas/uploads/ files/
+    # mv openatlas/export/ files/
+    # mv openatlas/processed_images/ files/

 ### 7.7.0 to 7.8.0
 7.8.0.sql is needed but will be taken care of by the database upgrade script.